lpapailiou/fac/README.md

 ##### Scanned tokens tab
 In this tab, the scanned tokens are listed in the order of scanning.
-If the tokens appear, the input code is lexically valid.
+All tokens appearing are valid.
+If an error occurs, the according token is hinted specifically.

 ![scanned tokens](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_scan.png)